linroger/FinanceCompendium/II. Economics/International/International Economics/VII - Balance of Payments/18 - Balance of Payments II - Output and Policies.md

 In previous chapters, we have examined the workings of the economy under fixed and floating exchange rates.
 One advantage of understanding the workings of these regimes in such detail is that we are now in a position to address a perennially important macroeconomic policy question: What is the best exchange rate regime choice for a given country at a given time?
 In this section, we explore the pros and cons of fixed and floating exchange rates by combining the models we have developed with additional theory and evidence.
 We begin with an application about Germany and Britain in the early 1990s.
 This story highlights the choices policy makers face as they choose between fixed exchange rates (pegs) and floating exchange rates (floats).

-# APPLICATION

-# Britain and Europe: The Big Issues
+### APPLICATION: Britain and Europe: The Big Issues

 One way to begin to understand the choice between fixed and floating regimes is to look at countries that have sometimes floated and sometimes fixed and to examine their reasons for switching.
 In this case study, we look at the British decision to switch from an exchange rate peg to floating in September 1992.